MENU

 • The Grand Canal: The obvious way to ride the Grand Canal is on a Gondola.
 This costs €80 per gondola (with six people max) in the daytime, or €100 sunset and later.
 Prices are fixed, so check current gondola prices, and do not let anyone overcharge you.
 If you’re traveling Venice on a budget, I’ve got you covered!
 Instead of the gondola, you can ride the vaporetto between San Marco and the train station.
 This will be “free,” since the vaporetto pass for the Burano and Murano day trip you took earlier is still valid!
 I reeeeally recommend timing this during sunset.
 It’s so pretty (and a lot less hectic).

-How to Get Out of Milan
+How to Get Out of Venice

-• Option 2: By taxi.
-The fare for this 50 minute ride is fixed at €95.
+• Option 3: By taxi.
+The fare for this 30 minute ride from Venice Piazzale Roma is around €40.
 Make sure you get into an official taxi.
-They should accept credit and debit cards, but you can double check this as well as fare before getting into the taxi.
+They should accept card, and you can double check this as well as fare before getting in.
+You can also purchase online in advance (select “Town > Venice (P.le Roma)” for Venice city center).

 Adjustments to this Ten Day Italy Itinerary: